thirumurthis/Learnings/apachemq/AretmisMQ_Docker_Nginx_Proxy.md

   - How to run Apache Artemis broker instance in Docker Desktop.
   - How to configure Nginx server as reverse proxy to access the Aretmis Management UI console (Hawtio).

 - It is easy to spin up the Docker Artemis instance with the `artemiscloud.io` image.
-Thanks to [Redhat community](https://artemiscloud.io/community/) they have created an Apache Artemis image, and I am using that image here.
-The image is availabe in  [quay.io repository](https://quay.io)
+Thanks to [Redhat community](https://artemiscloud.io/community/), they have created an Apache Artemis image.
+In this blog I am using that image which is available in [quay.io repository](https://quay.io).

 #### Why we need reverse proxy?